-At Japan’s ROIS-DS Centre for Open Data in the Humanities (CODH), researchers Alex Lamb, Tarin Clanuwat and Asanobu Kitamoto have built an Optical Character Recognition platform called KuroNet, which converts images of documents written in kuzushiji (classical cursive script) into contemporary Japanese script using artificial intelligence.
-The model was trained on the CODH’s extensive Kuzushiji Dataset, which contains over 4000 character classes and a million character images from 44 books printed in the Edo period (around the 17th to 19th centuries).
+Created by researchers at Japan’s Centre for Open Data in the Humanities (CODH), KuroNet helps users to decipher historical texts written in classical Japanese script.
+It uses artificial intelligence to machine-read images of historical texts uploaded by users and convert them into contemporary Japanese.
+The model was trained on an extensive dataset compiled by CODH which contains over 4000 character classes and a million character images from 44 books printed in the Edo period (around the 17th to 19th centuries).

-Read an article in The Gradient magazine on CODH’s work in this area by project researcher Alex Lamb
+Read an article in The Gradient magazine on CODH’s work in this area.

 Featured: Japanese Studies